0207 099 6657 [email protected]

 Foot Health Tips for Parents

-When buying any kind of shoes for your child, ensure they’re properly fitted at a shoe shop, so that you’re confident they’re the right length and width.
+Properly fitted shoes are crucial.
+Ensure that shoes are measured and fitted correctly, ideally at a professional shoe store.
 The Children’s Foot Health Register can tell you which local retailers offer that level of service.

-We suggest parents check whether their children’s shoes still fit every few weeks.
+We recommend that parents check whether their children’s shoes still fit every few weeks.
 When shoes are only about 5mm longer than your child’s longest toe, it’s time for a larger pair.
 Another tip is to help your child practise walking with their feet nice and straight.

 • Treating skin disorders